 Likewise, Sherpa Trailers has outfitted the Bigfoot with a six-outlet power strip in the rear bulkhead so you can charge devices and run electronics when you’re connected to a generator or shore power.
 LED lighting inside and outside the trailer can also be used when connected to a power source.

-The Sherpa Trailers Bigfoot comes standard with two doors, both of which have large windows with screens.
-Open the windows to get a nice cross-breeze through the trailer, or pop open the vent and turn on the 12-volt fan to get airflow in the cabin.
+The Sherpa Trailers Bigfoot comes standard with two doors to get a nice cross-breeze through the trailer, or pop open the vent and turn on the 12-volt fan to get airflow in the cabin.

 When you bunk in for the night, you’ll appreciate the carpeted walls and floor, which provides some insulation from outdoor temperatures while also being easy to clean after your adventure is over.